1851: Edward Funnell made the world’s smallest watch

 Every town in the country had at least one clockmaker/watchmaker as these timepieces were of course precision made by hand to last at least one lifetime and to keep perfect time, needed cleaning, repairs and maintenance.

 This was the trade chosen by Edward Funnell.
-Eldest son of Charles, a shoemaker, and Eleanor of 4 Boyce’s Street, Brighthelmstone, now known as Brighton.
-He was baptized on the 28th April 1822.
+Eldest son of Charles, a shoemaker, and Eleanor of 4 Boyce’s Street, Brighthelmstone, now known as Brighton, he was baptized on the 28th April 1822.
 He would have completed several years of apprenticeship but we have as yet, no information on the master craftsman who trained him.

 On the 19th of December 1842, Edward married Sarah Potter (7/433).
 He marries a second time to Caroline Waymark (7/414) at Saint Nicholas’ Church, Brighthelmstone, on the 19th of August 1850 (1).
 Caroline, born in Pevensey, “of full age”, was the daughter of George Waymark and Harriet Lamb (2), a bricklayer living at 53 Saint James’ Street.
 The witnesses to their marriage by banns, celebrated by Thomas Coombs, Curate, were Walter and Suzanne Slater.